INTERNATIONAL CHILD ABDUCTION

 It is our goal to help you see a world where not long from now, you and those you love are thriving and not simply surviving.

-In order to successfully obtain the return of a child through The Hague Convention, a parent must demonstrate that Canada is the child’s habitual residence, that the removal of the child was illegal and in violation of the parent’s custodial rights, and that the child is under the age of 16.
+According to the child abduction law, to successfully obtain the return of a child through The Hague Convention, a parent must demonstrate that Canada is the child’s habitual residence, that the removal of the child was illegal and in violation of the parent’s custodial rights, and that the child is under the age of 16.
 A child’s habitual residence can be difficult to prove.
 Recent international case law and Ontario case law have provided a vast number of factors to be considered by the courts in a Hague Convention proceeding.
-These decisions that have shaped and defined what the courts will look for in order to determine the habitual residence of a child and whether or not a return order should be issued.
+These decisions have shaped and defined what the courts will look for in order under the child abduction law to determine the habitual residence of a child and whether or not a return order should be issued.